 By Terise Cruven

 Ezzy's phone let out a short, quiet tick.
 It was 6 am.
-She paused for a breath, then started tapping impatiently on the glass window of the Institute's distribution center.
+She paused for a breath, then started tapping impatiently on the glass of the Institute's distribution center.
 When she handed the narcotics requisition to the half-awake clerk, he pushed the bottles across the counter with a detached shrug..
 She carefully checked the label on each bottle.
 This clerk's carelessness had cost her a day of work before.
-She dropped the bottles into her backpack and rushed down the stairwell to the supply tunnels.
+She dropped the bottles into her backpack and rushed toward the stairwell to the supply tunnels.
 This was the quickest way across campus to the marine center.
 She thought, and felt the coldness of the tunnel walls around her.
-She'd spend the rest of the morning waiting for the specimen haul to come in.
+She'd spend the rest of the morning waiting for the specimen haul to come back in.
 The EPA allotted only 10 harp-toothed octopuses to be harvested from the coast off Maine each week.
-Today they'd only found two, but she claimed them both.
+Today they'd found two, and Ezzy claimed them both.

-"It'd be easier getting clearance to work with the plague," she texted to her partner, David, with one hand on the steering wheel, "and if you thought the DEA was tough, don't even think about getting more specimens out of the epa."
+"It'd be easier getting clearance to work with the plague," she texted to her assistant, Cass, driving home with one hand on the steering wheel, "and I thought the DEA clearance was rough."

 When she pulled back up to the house, Cass was waiting with a cup of coffee and a bottle of the nutritional slush she pretended was breakfast.
 He grabbed the bag of narcotics out of the passenger seat.

 "What a list!" he smirked, looking at the requisition receipt, "100 grams cocaine, 400 milliliters methamphetamine, and 60 tablets of adderall.
 I'll bet you a hundred and fifty dollars that you'll make some progress in your studies.
 You're going to have a damn good time here without me, huh?

-"I'm going to try working on these two all day," she said, waving the octopuses at him and hurrying to the door to the garage—or rather, the garage that she'd converted into a laboratory so she could skirt protocol and get ahead of her work.
+"I'm going to try working on these two all day," she said, waving the octopuses at him and hurrying to the door to the garage-turned-laboratory she'd built over the summer.
 "It'd really help me a lot if you could check back for more specimens from the evening haul before you leave."
 She stepped into the garage and started preparing her equipment.